 Aikido is a martial art, and as such, a fundamental requirement is that it works as a self-defense system.
 It is rooted in the pragmatic study of martial effectiveness.
 However, its sophisticated techniques take a long time to learn, and one should not expect instant proficiency.

 Aikikai means “Aikido organization”.
 It signifies in a general way the style of Aikido training of those who follow O-Sensei.
 The Aikikai Foundation is the official name of Aikido World Headquarters in Tokyo, where O-Sensei taught, and where his son was and now grandson is the chief instructor.
-It therefore signifies the Aikido lineage and style that US Aikido Federation schools teach and is generally considered the most authentic transmission of O-Sensei's teachings.
+It therefore signifies the Aikido lineage and style that is generally considered the most authentic transmission of O-Sensei's teachings.